winterbe/streamjs/APIDOC.md

 > ##### joining(delimiter)

-Joins all elements of the stream into a string.
+Joins all elements of the stream into a string, using the given delimiter.

 Alias: `join`